Roslyn, Palmerston North: History

 Richter, Nannestad & Co., a sawmilling company, acquired and cleared the vast deep forested area northeast of Palmerston North.
 In 1879, the company owned 600 acres of land in the area between Vogel Street, North St, Boundary Rd (now Tremaine Ave) and Featherston Street.

-In 1900, Robert Price Edwards established a brick-making business at the site of the current Edwards Pit Park, He constructed the Hoffman Kiln at the site in 1904, which could fire 9,000 brings in a single chamber using clay that was dug from the site.
+In 1900, Robert Price Edwards established a brick-making business at the site of the current Edwards Pit Park, He constructed the Hoffman Kiln at the site in 1904, which could fire 9,000 bricks in a single chamber using clay that was dug from the site.
 The kiln building is now a protected heritage building.

 In 1902, Charles Mackintosh Ross, founder of Rosco (CM Ross and Co) purchased land in the east end of Featherston Street and built a house in 1908, Rangimarie (still extant).
 In 1924, Ross died, the property passing to his wife (who lived at the house until her death thirty years later).
 In 1940, Mrs Ross sold land around Rangimarie to the Government, which became the basis of a new state house subdivision.
 The Government later purchased more land nearby.

 The area was known as Ross Block until 1948, when it was renamed Roslyn.
 Unfortunately, when the Post Office was established here, there was already a Roslyn in Dunedin.
 Therefore, the Terrace End-Roslyn Progressive Association had to find another name for the area.

 Rossmont was chosen because of the location; the fact the area is higher up from the rest of Palmerston North.
 Recently, perhaps because of the local primary school, the name Roslyn has resurfaced.

 The area now Roslyn has been known under many names including Ross Block, Ross, Rossmont and Terrace End.
 Until recently Statistics New Zealand identified those who live in Roslyn as it is now, lived in Terrace End.
 Terrace End as it is now, was known as Brightwater.